kevinquillen/metaquake/README.md

 To enter the in game help menu, hit Backspace.
 Navigate the menu options with the 1, 2, and 3 keys.

-NOTE: Help system does not appear in QuakeWorld, currently.
-To select a class, type its alias into the console:
+To select a class, you can also type its alias into the console:

 - soldier
 - sniper